Scott Disick’s Close Friend, Music Exec Jeremy Geffen, Dead From Possible Overdose, Per ‘The Blast’

 — Daily Mail Celebrity (@DailyMailCeleb) August 23, 2018

-Before he was 30-years-old Jeremy had sold his company to Sanctuary Management, who managed huge names like ZZ Top and Elton John.
+Before he was 30-years-old, Jeremy had sold his company to Sanctuary Management, who managed huge names like ZZ Top and Elton John.
 Geffen took a job under their company, but later created another company for himself where he continued to work with talent such as Jacob Latimore.

 His most recent passion project was establishing the Creative Rights Group, which focused on allowing songwriters to repurchase the rights to their past music.

-Sources told The Blast that Jeremy Geffen was extremely proud of the work he was doing with songwriters who were looking to regain the rights to their former songs, and that it “was his passion in life,” to do so.
+Sources told The Blast that Jeremy Geffen was extremely proud of the work he was doing with songwriters who were looking to regain the rights to their former songs and that it “was his passion in life” to do so.

 Scott Disick has yet to publicly speak out on the loss of Jeremy Geffen.
 Meanwhile, the music exec’s death is said to be currently under investigation.